euptron/euptron.github.io/README.md

 # Welcome to my GitHub profile!

-I'm Etido UP, an 18-year-old mobile application developer with a passion for solving real-world problems through code.
-My journey began with a fascination for math and programming, leading me to pursue computer science.
+I'm Etido, a 19-year-old software developer with a passion for solving real-world problems through code.
+My journey began with a fascination for science and programming, leading me to pursue computer science.
 Driven by curiosity and a thirst for knowledge, I'm constantly seeking new challenges and opportunities to learn and grow as a developer.

 This profile showcases my skills, projects, and contributions to the open-source community.
 Feel free to explore my work, connect with me, and join me on my coding adventure!